jali-k/e19-4yp-Verilog-Code-Generation-With-Variations-Fine-Tuned-Large-Languag-Models/docs/README.md

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template"

-# HDL Code Generation using LLMs
+# Verilog Code Generation with Variations Using Fine-Tuned Large Language Models

 #### Team